CoolProp/CoolProp/Web/develop/buildbot.rst

   If you cannot copy the SSH keys, you can change the upload function in the master configuration to employ the built-in upload framework of buildbot.

 Why the containers?
-In 2015, some of the buildbot slaves did not perform as expected.
+In 2015, some of the buildbot workers did not perform as expected.
 Especially the Python builds on the 64bit Linux machine took ages to complete and we could not find any obvious reason for this behaviour.

 To make sure that there are no hidden flaws in the configuration of the buildbots or the virtual machines.
 Special configuration files can be used to build docker containers.
-Storing all configuration tasks in a structured ``Dockerfile`` reduces the risk of data loss and allows us to move the slaves between different machines.
+Storing all configuration tasks in a structured ``Dockerfile`` reduces the risk of data loss and allows us to move the workers between different machines.

 .. warning::